Online fundraisers for violent West Bank settlers raised thousands, despite international sanctions

 MEITARIM FARM

-As the outpost developed, over 300 people from four nearby Palestinian hamlets fled their homes, citing violence by Levi and other settlers, according to anti-settlement watchdog group Peace Now.
+As the outpost developed, over 300 people from four nearby Palestinian hamlets fled their homes, citing violence by Levi and other settlers, Peace Now said.

 After the U.S. sanctions were announced, a fundraiser popped up on Givechak, run by the “Mount Hebron Fund.”
 Contact information listed a government email address, indicating it was linked to the Har Hebron Regional Council.
 The fund has an account with Bank Leumi, putting the bank at potential risk of U.S. penalties.

-Note: This story was first published on Feb.
-22, 2024.
-It was updated on Feb.
-23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to over $31,000, not $2,500.